alandwiprasetyo/AndroidLovException/README.md

 # AndroidLOVException
-Library for avoid force close when your application is running and will be taken to a new activity which contains hints
+Library for avoid force close when your application is running and will be taken to a new activity for showing error message
 # Usage

 1. Import the library into your project.